-- Attend a mandatory meeting where the process is explained. - Fill out an activity sheet.
+- Attend a mandatory meeting where the process is explained. - Fill out an application form and provide evidence of 25 completed community service hours.

 Once the activity sheet is turned in to the NHS advisor, the student will be considered for membership.
 The following then occurs: